carlossmith77/prework-study-guide/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation? to create a study guide website to help me through the course
 - Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.") so i could have a resource i could come back to for this course
+(Note: the answer is not "Because it was a homework assignment.") so i could have a resource i could come back to throught this course
 - What problem does it solve? it helps stream line studiying by putting alot of information into one place
 - What did you learn? i learned the basics of git,HTML,CSS, and JS